ameliabedelia/ameliabedelia/README.md

 ### Hi there 👋

+I am a junior group leader (Fungal Informatics) at the Leibniz Institute for Natural Product Research and Infection Biology - Hans Knöll Institute in Jena, Germany.
+I am interested in microbial ecology and evolution, data visualization, and #Rstats.

 <!--
 **ameliabedelia/ameliabedelia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.